[You are more valuable to Him]

-As I closed the gate behind me, I stopped to look up at the big oak tree to the side of our vehicle; it was late fall at the time, so it’s branches were bare, and full of these sweet little birds.
+As I closed the gate behind me, I stopped to look up at the big oak tree to the side of our vehicle; it was late fall at the time, so it’s branches were bare, revealing these sweet little birds.
 ‘Wow, He even cares for all of these little birds,” was the thought that went through my mind.

 Having Hashimoto’s disease, I’ve had to learn to lean on God’s care.
 I can’t say that I’m a pro at trusting God, though there was a time when I thought that I had this trust thing all figured out, (Yeah, I know…I know.
 You don’t have to tell me.)
 There was peace in my heart, and I wanted to share that hope.
 It bothered me that I had something that so many others didn’t have: that peace that surpasses all understanding (Philippians 4:7) This still bothers me.
 It’s the main reason I write, and continue to share what I write.